esplito/coding-notes/testing-accessibility/1-foundations-of-accessibility/notes.md

 The above quote says it all, I think.
 A lot of things on the web revolves around submitting information and for some reason we as developers tend to create UI that does not even utilize the power of the `<form>`-element.

 Then why does this happen so often?
-Marcy mentions a few reasons:
+Marcy mentions one reason:
+- It can be tricky to style! 🧑‍🎨